Long Term Assets - Are They Delivering Optimum Hotel Revenue?

 Often also known as Fixed Assets Turnover Ratio.

-This takes an overall measure of how much revenue you are earning from the long term assets you currently have.
+- from the long term assets you currently have.

 Another asset potential based KPI.

-Another long term assets management priority
+Another long term asset management priority

 You get the picture.